 Each menu button opens a new report and gives you a list of suggestions you can decide to act on if you think it will help your text.

-The reading ease summary is a huge help and getting advice on repetition and overuse of words is invaluable.
+The reading ease summary is a huge help, and getting advice on repetition and overuse of words is invaluable.

 If you are an author or writer of short stories or even long-form articles, the editor in Prowritingaid is an extremely powerful tool that you will find indispensable.

-But more importantly, it will help you analyse your writing and guide you towards making many more improvements.
+But more importantly, it will help you analyze your writing and guide you towards making many more improvements.